ARTISTS IN THE SCHOOLS

-We are not providing residencies to schools in 2021-2022 If you have previously had a residency, contact us for more information as we may be open to working with past schools with whom we have built relationships.
+We are currently planning residencies with Indigenous schools and communities for 2022-2023.
 Due to the nature of our programming, we have determined that zoom/video teaching is not appropriate for cultural teachings to large groups.
 We care for the safety of students, teachers, and Indigenous communities.

 HOOP DANCE RESIDENCY

 Hoop Dance Residencies bring a Hoop Dance teacher into the school for 1 - 2 weeks.
 Students participate in learning about local Indigenous history and traditional dance knowledge while participating in a high energy class.

 This residency is a creative residency (4 days - 2 weeks).
 Schools opt for one or two grades, divisions, or 1 combined class of Indigenous students.

 Please contact for a pricing matrix and availability as well as more information for schools.

 Dance Workshops range from 1 hr - 2 days for Indigenous community organizations, after school programs for Indigenous youth, Indigenous pre-schools, First Nation kindergartens.
-We do offer workshops for non-Indigenous combined high schools, universities classes, and churches.
+We do offer workshops for non-Indigenous combined high school classes, universities classes, and churches.

 Participants can experience powwow dance, hoop dance and creative movement while learning about local Indigenous context and histories.
 Workshop are tailored to the age group and needs.
 Instructors have years of experience working with all age groups as well as working in post-secondary.

 Please contact for pricing and availability.

 The music workshop is offered to empower Indigenous students within the music curriculum.
 The artists who offer this program are formally trained in Western forms while maintaining strong connections to their Indigenous traditions.

 Workshops run from 30 minutes to two days.
 Students are introduced to Indigenous language and songs, as well as various instruments.
 This is a participatory workshop for all ages.